onap/vnfrqts-requirements/docs/Chapter8.rst

 R-10173: The VNF **MUST** allow another NETCONF session to be able to initiate the release of the lock by killing the session owning the lock, using the <kill-session> operation to guard against hung NETCONF sessions.

-R-36280: The VNF Vendor **MUST** provide documentation describing VNF Functional Capabilities that are utilized to operationalize the VNF and compose complex services.
+R-36280: The VNF provider **MUST** provide documentation describing VNF Functional Capabilities that are utilized to operationalize the VNF and compose complex services.

 R-15671: The VNF **MUST NOT** provide public or unrestricted access to any data without the permission of the data owner.
 All data classification and access controls must be followed.